tytydraco/yessleep/out/I_live_in_a_lighthouse_and_I_shouldnt_have_opened_the_door_that_night.md

 But it is also possible that he was Hodun and he pretended to be the victim.
 Which means that I killed the real Baldun and now the evil one is free.
 This idea sends chills down my spine.

 I have become obsessed and I have been combing through the island since that night, searching for whatever they had left behind.
 So far, I have found nothing.
 My hope that I will find a treasure chest is fading away.
-Neither did I find anything on the Internet about this.
-However, an article mentioned that they could sometimes appear in storms as electricity had something to do with their materialisation.

-At the same time, I am watching the worldnews to find a clue about the future waiting for us and to find out which one of them I murdered that night.
+At the same time, I am watching the worldnews to find a clue about the future waiting for us and to find out which one of them I accidentally killed that night.